nautobot/nautobot-app-chatops/docs/dev/dev_environment.md

 !!! warning
 	There are a few exceptions to this, as outlined in the section [To Rebuild or Not To Rebuild](#to-rebuild-or-not-to-rebuild).

-The back-end Django process is set up to automatically reload itself (it only takes a couple of seconds) every time a file is updated (saved).
+The back-end Django process is setup to automatically reload itself (it only takes a couple of seconds) every time a file is updated (saved).
 So for example, if you were to update one of the files like `tables.py`, then save it, the changes will be visible right away in the web browser!

 !!! note
 	You may get connection refused while Django reloads, but it should be refreshed fairly quickly.